Amazon Drone Crashes Into Texas Apartment Building

 Key Takeaways:

-• An Amazon Prime Air delivery drone crashed into an apartment building in Richardson, Texas, causing minimal damage and no fire.
+• An Amazon Prime Air delivery drone crashed into an apartment building in Richardson, Texas, causing minimal damage and no reported fire.

 See a mistake?
 Contact us.